 Top 10 Games Like Blooket

-If you are looking to mix up your interactive classroom games with something other than Blooket, then I have found the best alternatives to Blooket for you.
+If you are looking to mix up your interactive classroom games with something other than Blooket then I have found the best alternatives to Blooket for you.
 I focused on ease of use and how effectively they engage students.
+The sites like Blooket featured below include quiz-based platforms such as Quizizz and Kahoot, collaborative tools like Gimkit, and creative options including Jeopardy Labs and Quizlet Live.

-Personally, my top pick for a Blooket alternative is Cash Bus, as it is the closest option to Blooket.
+Personally, my top pick for a game similar to Blooket is Cash Bus, as it is the closest option to Blooket.
 I find it incredibly user-friendly and excellent for team-building.
 It’s a fantastic choice for engaging students in review sessions or test prep.

 1. Cash Bus